 Skip to main content

-I am author of Celestina and the Human Condition in Early Modern Spain and Italy (Tamesis, 2017), which examines the reception of the late medieval Spanish masterpiece Celestina in the context of philosophical debates about the human condition, and co-editor of Al-Andalus in Motion: Travelling Concepts and Cross-Cultural Contexts (Boydell & Brewer, 2021), a collection of essays which explore how al-Andalus has been transformed into a ‘travelling concept’, transcending its original geographic and historical location to become a figure of thought with global impact across the centuries.
-I have also published book chapters and articles on medieval and early modern literature, inclusive curricula in Modern Languages, and the relationship between Modern Languages and World Literature.
+I am author of Celestina and the Human Condition in Early Modern Spain and Italy (Tamesis, 2017), which examines the reception of the late medieval Spanish masterpiece Celestina and philosophical debates about the human condition in sixteenth-century Spain and Italy, and co-editor of Al-Andalus in Motion: Travelling Concepts and Cross-Cultural Contexts (Boydell & Brewer, 2021), a collection of essays which explore how al-Andalus (the Muslim-ruled lands of the Iberian Peninsula between the eighth and fifteenth centuries) has been transformed into a ‘travelling concept’, transcending its geographic and historical origins.
+You can find out more about these and other publications on my PURE research profile

 Twitter: @rach_scottie